apratajr/AdvancedComputerSystems/Project_4/Project4_README.md

 This stucture is simple to understand, and is effectively a wrapper for the standard C++ `std::map` structure.
 This wrapper encorporates automatic encoding generation, and mutexing.
 These functions are critical for the functioning of the system.
 The `mutex` is of course required for multithreaded construction of the encoding dictionary.
 The `nextValue` private member is used to set the next encoding in the sequence when we encounter a new string at encoding time.

+Two member functions are shown here, and they are both highly important for search functionality.
+The first, `EncoderDictionary::getEncoding` is extremely simple and will not be discussed.
+More interesting is `EncoderDictionary::getEncodingValuesWithPrefix`, which takes advantage of the ordered tree-based structure of the underlying `std::map` to perform a very efficient scan for prefixes.
+We first define lower and upper bound iterators which effectively encompass all strings that start with our prefix.
+Finally, there is a simple for loop to walk over the entire range of prefixes automatically.
+Again, this would be impossible if `value:encoding` pairs were not ordered properly (e.g. using a `std::unordered_map` - this revelation came from Prof. Zhang in office hours...).
+Initial development of the `EncoderDictionary` design used an unordered structure, and thankfully the change was not very difficult.

 ### Query
 Given a query term (`target` string), the program provides the function of locating the index locations of the term in the encoded file.